inverno-io/inverno-tools/inverno-maven-plugin/README.md

 ### Build a runtime image

 A runtime image is a custom Java runtime distribution containing specific modules and their dependencies.
-Such image is used as a base for generating application image but it can also be distributed as a lightweight Java runtime specific to the project module.
+Such image is used as a base for generating application image, but it can also be distributed as a lightweight Java runtime specific to the project module.

 The `inverno:build-runtime` goal assemble the project module and its dependencies.